An Empirical Study on Challenges for LLM Application Developers: Introduction

 \textbf{RQ3: What specific challenges for LLM developers?}

-\textbf{Result.} We perform a manual analysis on {\samplednum} sampled questions and construct a taxonomy of challenges consisting of 27 categories.
+\textbf{Result.} We perform a manual analysis on {\samplednum} sampled questions and construct a taxonomy of challenges consisting of 26 categories.
 For example, \emph{Prompt Design}, \emph{Integration with Custom Applications}, and \emph{Token Limitation}.
 In addition, based on this taxonomy, we summarize findings and actionable implications for LLM stakeholders (such as developers and providers).
+By comparing our findings to previous empirical studies on ML (Machine Learning)/DL (Deep Learning) developers~\cite{alshangiti2019developing,morovati2024common,zhang2019empirical}, we reveal that LLM developers encounter unique challenges.
+For example, prompt design plays a critical role, as developers must carefully craft and refine prompts to optimize LLM output, a process that differs greatly from traditional ML/DL’s focus on feature engineering.
+Additionally, LLMs often exhibit hallucinations, generating incorrect or non-existent information, which is a less frequent issue in ML/DL models.
+Another significant challenge is the reproducibility of results, where uncertainty in the generation process or LLM updates can lead to inconsistent outputs.
+Lastly, the high cost of API calls adds a significant financial burden, a challenge not commonly encountered in traditional ML/DL workflows.